onqtam/headjack/src/introduction/competition.md

 - AFAIU any number of different interfaces/frontends could be implemented that could work with your host?
 So a host is providing access to your data & actions that you have signed, and any number of interfaces (twitter, youtube, medium, reddit) could be using your host to store the data once you generate it?

-- have you thought about the push vs pull design and if it's possible to combine the 2 to provide the best performance & usability for devs?

 - I don't like this poll-heavy design - instead I think all content should be merklized & andvertized on a chain and interfaces should simply process all data by default